 Shortening the route: The best scenery is around 12-14 miles in, so plan to go that far or drive to the bridge and start there.

 Adding miles: If you want to ride on past Big Trees there is no reason not to.
 Eleven miles further down the road is French Meadows Reservoir.
 You can ride there and turn around, or you can do either of two loops, both more challenging that the ride I’ve mapped out here.
-Loop 1 forks L a few miles after Big Trees Grove and takes Road 43, Robertson Flats Rd, which was or is largely dirt, until 43 runs back into Foresthill Rd, which you no doubt took to get to the town of Foresthill.
+Loop 1 forks L a few miles after Big Trees Grove and takes Road 43, Robinson Flat Rd, which was or is largely dirt, until 43 runs back into Foresthill Rd, which you no doubt took to get to the town of Foresthill.
 Just go L and follow Foresthill Rd west back to town and your car.

 Loop 2 is tougher.
 Ride to French Meadows Reservoir, cross the dam, and immediately turn R at the fork onto French Meadows Rd.
 Follow it through some name changes back to its intersection with Mosquito Ridge Rd (by which time it’s named Blacksmith Flat Road, or Rd 23), which you passed 11 miles into your ride.
 Go L and return on Mosquito Ridge Rd to your car.
 This is a long, demanding ride with some fierce climbing, and is often done counterclockwise to cash in on that 15-mile descent after Big Trees.
 The good folks of the Sierra Foothills Cycling Club have provided a detailed ride log.